awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 Remote reindex lets you copy indices from a remote cluster to a local one\.
 You can migrate indices from any Amazon ES domains or self\-managed Elasticsearch clusters\.

 Remote reindexing requires Elasticsearch 6\.7 or later on the local domain\.
-The remote domain can be any version\.
+The remote domain must be lower or the same major version as the local domain\.
+Within the same major version, the remote domain can be any minor version\.
+For example, remote reindexing from 7\.10\.x to 7\.9 is supported, but 7\.x to 6\.x isn't supported\.

 Full documentation for the `reindex` operation, including detailed steps and supported options, is available in the [Open Distro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/reindex-data/)\.